-And once again, Texas courts and officials did nothing to prevent a possible miscarriage of ultimate justice.
+And once again, Texas courts and local injury attorneys did nothing to prevent a possible miscarriage of ultimate justice.
 The Texas Court of Criminal Appeals had denied Swearingen’s petition to hear new information from pathologists who reviewed the case.
 Nor did Gov. Rick Perry issue a reprieve.
 And Texas Attorney General Abbott opposed Swearingen’s appeal to the 5th Circuit, which ruled that Swearingen’s petition could be heard by a federal district court.

 One of those pathologists with a new interpretation of the case is former Harris County Chief Medical Examiner Joye Carter, who performed the autopsy on the victim.
 Carter says her original estimate of the time of death was wrong, as do several other professionals.

 This case is about timing.
 Trotter was last seen leaving the Montgomery County Community College campus in Conroe with Swearingen on Dec.
 8, 1998.
 Her body was found in Sam Houston National Forest near Conroe on Jan.
 2, 1999.
 She had been strangled, and a portion of her panty hose was found around her neck.

 Swearingen was a good bet for the crime.
 He was twice accused of rape and had been seen with Trotter the day she disappeared.
 There was other circumstantial evidence implicating Swearingen, too.
 But if he had killed Trotter and left her in the national forest on Dec.
 8 or soon after, the body would have been badly decomposed.
 Instead it was quite well preserved.